containerd/containerd/docs/snapshotters/devmapper.md

 EOF
 ```

-Use `dmsetup` to verify that the thin-pool created successfully:
+Use `dmsetup` to verify that the thin-pool was created successfully:
 ```bash
 sudo dmsetup ls
 devpool	(253:0)
 ```

-Once configured and restarted `containerd`, you'll see the following output:
+Once `containerd` is configured and restarted, you'll see the following output:
 ```
 INFO[2020-03-17T20:24:45.532604888Z] loading plugin "io.containerd.snapshotter.v1.devmapper"...  type=io.containerd.snapshotter.v1
 INFO[2020-03-17T20:24:45.532672738Z] initializing pool device "dev-pool"
 ```

-Another way to setup a thin-pool is via [container-storage-setup](https://github.com/projectatomic/container-storage-setup)
+Another way to setup a thin-pool is via the [container-storage-setup](https://github.com/projectatomic/container-storage-setup)
 tool (formerly known as `docker-storage-setup`).
 It is a script to configure CoW file systems like devicemapper:

 ```bash